American Airlines baggage fees and fare rules

 Traveling with only cabin items

-Published carry-on rows show one carry-on bag and one personal item included.
+American includes one carry-on bag and one personal item.

 Checking one standard bag on a U.S., Canada, or short-haul international trip

-The published first-bag baseline is USD 45 prepaid or USD 50 at the airport for Economy (non-Basic) on tickets booked on or after April 9, 2026.
+For Main Cabin/Economy (non-Basic), the first-bag baseline is USD 45 online or USD 50 at the airport on tickets issued on or after April 9, 2026.
+For Basic Economy tickets issued on or after May 18, 2026, it is USD 50 online or USD 55 at the airport.

 Checking two standard bags on a newer domestic or short-haul ticket